 When I first started making this dish, the grocers in my small town didn’t offer Chinese eggplant.
 So we used the regular Italian-style globe eggplants.
 But you can use Chinese or Japanese eggplant, if preferred.
 They typically require less cooking time.

 Special Diet Notes: Eggplant in Garlic Sauce

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, peanut-free, nut-free, vegan, plant-based, vegetarian, and optionally gluten-free.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, nut-free, peanut-free, vegan, plant-based, and vegetarian.

 - 1 medium globe eggplant, optionally peeled and cut into oblong pieces the size and length of 2 fingers side by side

-- 1 teaspoon finely-chopped fresh garlic (about 2 cloves)
+- 1 teaspoon minced or crushed garlic (about 2 cloves)

 - 1 tablespoon hoisin sauce (gluten-free, if needed)